cludden/protoc-gen-go-temporal/README.md

 Generated [Cross-Namespace (XNS)](#cross-namespace-xns) helpers: **[Experimental]**
-  - with support for invoking a service's workflows, queries, signals, and updates from workflows in a different temporal namespace
+  - with support for invoking a service's workflows, queries, signals, and updates from workflows in a different temporal namespace (or cluster)

 Generated [Remote Codec Server](#codec) helpers